 \subsection{Axion-Like Particles}

-Figure~\ref{fig:ALPkinematics} shows the generated ALP kinematics for $m_{\text{ALP}}= 1~\GeV$ and several benchmark choices of the coupling $c_{YY}$.
-Figure~\ref{fig:ALPmass} shows the generated ALP mass ($m_{\text{ALP}}$) and the invariant mass of the 2-photon system ($m_{\gamma\gamma}$), and Fig.~\ref{fig:ALPlifetime} shows the generated three-dimensional lifetime $\tau_{xyz}$ and decay length $L_{xyz}$ for the ALP signal.
-These variables will be useful in distinguishing the ALP signal from background, and also for different values of the ALP mass and couplings.
+Figure~\ref{fig:ALPkinematics} shows the generated ALP kinematics for $m_{\text{ALP}}= 1$~GeV and several benchmark choices of the hypercharge coupling $c_{YY}$.
+Figure~\ref{fig:ALPmass} shows the generated ALP mass ($m_{\text{ALP}}$) and the invariant mass of the two-photon system ($m_{\gamma\gamma}$), and Figure~\ref{fig:ALPlifetime} shows the generated three-dimensional lifetime $\tau_{xyz}$ and decay length $L_{xyz}$ for the ALP signal.
+These variables are useful in distinguishing the ALP signal from background, and also for different values of the ALP mass and couplings.
 In addition, calorimeter and precision timing variables will be extremely helpful to include in this study of ALPs that decay to photons.
 We leave these studies to a later date.

 \FloatBarrier